pbutland/resume/index.md

 Melbourne, AU
 - Led the development of a modular web application plugin framework using OSGi, Eclipse RCP, Spring, and Hibernate, enabling rapid delivery of new features and customisations.
 - Implemented CI/CD pipelines and Agile methodologies, improving release frequency and team responsiveness to changing requirements.
+- Creation and maintenance of supporting open source projects, enhancing community engagement and collaboration.

 <hr style="height:0; border-top:1px solid #eee;"/>